-This chapter explains how to integrate the Links service in a WebCenter application.
-It contains the following sections:
+This chapter explains how to integrate the Links service in a custom WebCenter application at design time.

 This section provides overview information about the Links service features and requirements.
 It contains the following subsections: